MichaelRCruz/ioa/docs/deployment.md

 For example, you have an Android app, two web apps, and a iOS app.
 Try to develop these under _one_ project ID.

-#wut ❤️ | The project name you chose at the start is _usually_ your project throughout GCP.
+#* wut | The project name you chose at the start is _usually_ your project throughout GCP.

 For programmers, please remember best practices expecially regarding naming conventions.
 You'll find that a consistant naming pattern will save you time and energy when reasoning your way through other surfaces of your system within Firebase and GCP.

-#wut ❤️ | Remember, this is a much larger universe with way more stuff racing through orbit.
+#* wut | Remember, this is a much larger universe with way more stuff racing through orbit.
 I'll share some advice from a friend, "You can nuke it out of orbit but I don't suggest relying on that."

 ## How to utilize Firebase CLI?